carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 ### Improve Model Generalization (avoid Overfitting)

 Techniques to avoid overfitting, or to improve model generalization, are termed **regularization techniques**.
-A short list of some of these include batch normalization, data augmentation, and dropout.
+A short list of some of these include data augmentation and dropout.

 #### Dropout